 The Florida Collegiate Summer League (Florida League) is a wood bat baseball league with six teams in Central Florida.
 Founded in 2003, the Florida League provides a valuable opportunity for college players to play wood bat baseball against top-level competition with the goal of preparing them for a career in professional baseball.

 The Florida League is one of ten leagues affiliated with the National Alliance of College Summer Baseball (NACSB) – an alliance of college summer wood bat leagues which operates under National Collegiate Athletic Association (NCAA) legislation.
 It is funded in part by Major League Baseball and is a non-profit, 501(c)(3) corporation that is primarily dependent on donations from individuals, businesses and foundations in each team’s community.

 The Florida League has a 45-game schedule per team.
 All games are played at night to allow players time during the day to work, attend summer classes or condition on their own.
 The night schedule is also conducive to attendance by families, for whom the Florida League baseball provides affordable entertainment.
-The Florida League set a new attendance record in 2012 with 75,000 fans!
+In 2013 the Florida League welcomed over 75,000 fans to the ball parks for the second season in a row!
 Fan events – such as the Rubber Chicken Chuck and Races of the Bases during every game – are among the fun activities that promote family participation.

 Community involvement is a priority for the Florida League.
 We partner with local non-profit and civic groups through Community Nights, which provide a venue for interaction with fans.
 Our partnership with local Boys & Girls Clubs of America led to the formation of the Ken Griffey Jr. Youth League, where our players and coaches teach baseball while operating a summer-long league at various clubs.